How Developers Can Make money with Open Source

 Godot is a free and open source game engine that receives close to $11,000 in monthly patreon support at the time of writing.
 In addition to making the continued development of the software possible, patrons get different levels of esteem, access to the developers, and say in the direction of the software.

-In addition to recurrent payments from individual users, other companies can get the attention of users of the software through sponsorship.
+In addition to recurrent payments from individual users, sponsors can make payments to leverage the attention of users.
 Not only is sponsoring open source projects great for public relations, sometimes it can be tax-deductible and serve the interests of the sponsoring organization at the same time.
 Projects will advertize sponsors on their website, documentation, and sometimes in the software itself.

 In addition to individual patrons, Godot recieves money from a number of game companies.